 Hi, there!
-I'm a big anime fan that has Asperger's Syndrome!
-For those that don't know, Asperger's is a form of Autism, and will soon just be called "Autism" as a whole.
+I like to draw, I'm a big anime fan, and I have autism!
 It can be difficult at times, but others, it lets me hyperfocus on things (which can be good and bad; it's good if it's something enjoyable, and bad if it's something scary).

 I believe this is the reason my anime tastes change so often; every couple months or so, I get a new favorite anime.
 Sometimes, animes that used to be favorites of mine resurface, and I focus on those.
 Focusing on it means writing and drawing, too.